asljivo1/BasicHTTPServer/README.md

 python3 basic_http_server.py
 ```
 4. In a web browser, navigate to http://localhost:8080/token
-5. You will be asked to enter user credentials.
-Enter the credentials listed above.
+5. You will be redirected to GitHub where you should log in with your credentials, and you will get authenticated.